solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 will either not load or may error during runtime.

 Containers solve the potential issue of misconfiguration of the target environment.
-By containerizing the application and data, it will ensured that the application will run exactly as intended.
+By containerizing the application and data, the application will run exactly as intended.
 Containers can also more easily be scaled using tools such as Kubernetes.

 Containerizing an application and data layer can be relatively complex, but once the build environment is set up and working, it is possible to